RinkeHoekstra/semanticweb-web-application-tutorial/tools.md

 * Linux users should use the package manager of their system (e.g. `sudo apt-get install git`)
 * MacOS users can most easily install it with Homebrew (`brew install git`) or download it from <https://git-scm.com>
 * Note: it makes sense to also install a UI-based application, such as [SourceTree](https://www.sourcetreeapp.com).

+### 6.6 TopBraid Composer

+* Download TopBraid Free Edition from <http://www.topquadrant.com/downloads/topbraid-composer-install/>.
+* The Standard and Maestro Editions can be evaluated for a limited period.
+* Unzip the downloaded file, and move the folder it creates to a location of your choice (e.g. `/Applications` on MacOS, or `C:\Program Files` on Windows systems).
+* To run it: double click the `TopBraid Composer` executable file inside the folder.
+* It will ask you for a 'Workspace' directory: this should be an existing directory which will be the **parent** directory of any RDF/OWL projects you are planning to start.
+* After TopBraid has started, you can get started by creating a new project by right-clicking in the "Navigator" panel (bottom right, by default).
+* Make sure to synchronise the workspace after you make any changes to the files inside your project form outside of the Eclipse environment.

+### 6.7 A Standalone Reasoner
+You can use the Stardog triple store for running inverences (see below), but sometimes it is useful to be able to run a classifier against a local ontology/RDF file.
+We have a Pellet build [avialable on Dropbox](https://www.dropbox.com/s/sugzmjq91ggsney/pellet.tar.gz?dl=0) that you can use.
+Pellet is by the same developers as Stardog.
+See <https://github.com/Complexible/pellet> for licensing information.

+After downloading, unzip the file, and move the resulting directory to a location of your choice.

+You can run Pellet from your Terminal or Command Prompt window by running `./pellet.sh` or `pellet.bat` (on Windows).
+On Mac/Linux systems make sure to set the permissions to executable on this file: `chmod u+x pellet.sh`.

+Running `./pellet.sh help` will give you basic usage information.
+There's also a readme.